(Adopted in 2016)

 - Members shall receive notice of the annual Business Meeting.

-- Each member who has already paid her/his AQA dues for the relevant period shall be eligible to vote on all matters brought before the annual Business Meeting.
+- Each member who has already paid their AQA dues for the relevant period shall be eligible to vote on all matters brought before the annual Business Meeting or appearing on electronic ballot.

 - Institutions may subscribe to the AQA publications at a rate set by the annual Business Meeting; however, such subscribers shall not be entitled to vote at annual meetings.